 Carry out any other purpose that you authorize or that is required by law.

 How we protect your personal information

 We have comprehensive safeguards in place to protect our systems and your personal information so you can bank with confidence.

 All employees go through training on how to safeguard member information and are required to pass privacy and security tests each year.
 Staff are only permitted to access member information as required by their role or specific duty.
 We only gather and retain information for the intended purpose and we have procedures on how information is collected, stored, handled, and destroyed.

 Employees do not have access to member information such as passwords, access codes or ATM Personal Identification Codes (PIN) and will not ask you to reveal them.

 We invest in technology to protect member information, ensure online security measures are in place and to provide a secure experience.
 We use the newest security standards to protect our systems, digital properties and services, and your information.
-Incorporating security features including firewalls, encryption, and cookies ensure the security and privacy of our members as there is no unauthorized access to our internal systems.
+Incorporating security features including firewalls, encryption, and cookies ensure the security and privacy of our members by taking steps to unauthorized access to our internal systems.

 When we share your information

 Personal information may be shared or disclosed in limited circumstances and with certain organizations, subject to duties of confidentiality towards our members and subject to the Government of Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA).
 Examples of those organizations are: